This is a short review of the Sennheiser HD202 which is a portable dynamic driver closed-back headphone with a very affordable sub $100 price.

-If anyone wants a cheap closed can thats actually decent, the Sennheiser HD202s are great.
-I just got a pair and the sound reminds me of my old Audio Technica a900 for a tenth of the price.
+If anyone wants a cheap closed can that’s actually decent, the Sennheiser HD202s are great.
+I just got a pair and the sound reminds me of my old Audio Technica A900 for a tenth of the price.

-To give you guys an idea of the value of these i’ll just say that I prefer them to the AT es7, AT esw9, the akg k81dj, Ultrasone Proline 750s, Shure 840s, Sennheiser HD25s, and AT M50s.
-Some of the cans I mentioned might do some things technically better but overall I’d say these are the winner even if I wasn’t including the price in the equation.
+To give you guys an idea of the value of these I’ll just say that I prefer them to the AT es7, AT esw9, the AKG K81DJ, Ultrasone Proline 750s, Shure 840s, Sennheiser HD25s, and ATH-M50s.

-The highs on these have enough bite to match with the bass but is not as complete sounding as the highs of open cans like the hd558 for example.
-The treble has some dips typical of closed headphones with pleather pads but I wouldn’t worry so much because even 200 dollar closed cans have these problems.
+The highs on these have enough bite to match with the bass but are not as complete sounding as the highs of open cans like the HD558 for example.
+The treble has some dips typical of closed headphones with pleather pads but I wouldn’t worry so much because even 200-dollar closed cans have these problems.

-For $20, I don’t think there is a closed headphone out there with more quality per dollar than these hd202s.
-The hd201 is more balanced sounding with less bass but is also less sensitive and useable with portable devices than these.
+For $20, I don’t think there is a closed headphone out there with more quality per dollar than the Sennheiser HD202.
+The HD201 is more balanced sounding with less bass but is also less sensitive and useable with portable devices than these.
 For portable use, I think the bass on these are just right because anything less would be drowned out by outside noise.

 They will be supraaural on larger ears so maybe the sound quality will be different if you have big ears.
-It tried them on supraaural and they didn’t sound that good until I got a perfect seal.
+I tried them on supraaural and they didn’t sound that good until I got a perfect seal.